-Dr Hila Shachar is a Senior Lecturer in English Literature, and a member of the Centre for Adaptations whose research focuses on the adaptation of literary works and authors in various media including film, television, song, and ballet.
+Dr Hila Shachar is a Senior Lecturer in English Literature and Film, and a member of the Centre for Adaptations whose research focuses on the adaptation of literary works and authors in various media including film, television, song, graphic novel, and ballet.
 She also has research expertise in nineteenth-century literature, feminist theory, film theory, the Beat authors, Australian and French cinema, and contemporary Australian and American literature.

-Her first monograph, Cultural Afterlives and Screen Adaptations of Classic Literature (Palgrave Macmillan, 2012), was featured in The New York Times and The International Herald Tribune, as well as nominated for the 2012 Western Australian Premier’s Book Awards.
-Her next monograph, Screening the Author: The Literary Biopic (Palgrave Macmillan, forthcoming), examines the screen adaptation of the figure of the author and biographies of well-known writers, including Sylvia Plath, Allen Ginsberg, Jack Kerouac, Virginia Woolf, Jane Austen, Charles Dickens, and others.
+Her book, Cultural Afterlives and Screen Adaptations of Classic Literature (Palgrave Macmillan, 2012), was featured in The New York Times and The International Herald Tribune, as well as nominated for the 2012 Western Australian Premier’s Book Awards.
+Her next book, Screening the Author: The Literary Biopic (Palgrave Macmillan, forthcoming 2019), examines the screen adaptation of the figure of the author and biographies of well-known writers, including Sylvia Plath, Allen Ginsberg, Jack Kerouac, Virginia Woolf, Jane Austen, the Brontës, and others.
 She is currently also working on a range of publications on other topics, including contemporary French film, the screen representation of the Holocaust and Jewish resistance fighters, and Australian screen adaptations.